Sustainable Urban Design - Master's Programme

 * If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.
 However, there may still be other documents you need to submit!
 See the link below.

-In addition to the documents mentioned under Step 2, you must submit a portfolio, a statement of purpose and a CV when you apply to this programme.
-For detailed instructions on the portfolio, please read more here.
+In addition to the documents mentioned under Step 2, you must also submit a portfolio file including a statement of purpose and a CV when you apply for this programme.
+Letters of recommendation are not requested for this programme and will not be considered.

 Full programme/course tuition fee: SEK 450 000